Music carries emotion. Emotion carries truth.

 You don’t have to calm everything — just enough to stay here with yourself.

-Step 2 — Choose a Theme
+Step 2 — Choose a theme

 Which emotion feels closest right now?
 A whisper counts.

--
+- Shame

 When you want to disappear or hide who you are.

-Explore → -
+Explore → - Fear

 When not knowing feels like danger.

-Explore → -
+Explore → - Anger

 When something in you wants protection or change.

-Explore → -
+Explore → - Grief

 When you’re carrying absence, endings, or what can’t be fixed.

-Explore → -
+Explore → - Longing

 When you ache for connection, belonging, or being met.

-Explore → -
+Explore → - Love & Safety

 When something inside settles and softens.

-Explore → -
+Explore → - Joy

 When life expands, even a little.

-Explore → -
+Explore → - Boundaries

-When “no” feels important but difficult.
+When no feels important but difficult.

 Explore →